Monday, August 18, 2014

 However, there were also differences between the two.
-IT’s not just for the boys was aimed at building confidence in women to apply for some of the larger IT companies such as Cisco, whereas Engineer Your Future provided more insight into the companies themselves via intimate group questions.
+IT’s not just for the boys was aimed at building confidence in women to apply for some of the larger IT companies such as Cisco, whereas Future Female Engineers provided more insight into the companies themselves via intimate group questions.
 Either way, the events provided me with invaluable advice, contacts and ideas that I wouldn’t have been able to get anywhere else.

 There were many companies who contacted me after both of the events inviting me to apply to their graduate schemes, such as EMC, National Grid and EDF Energy – I had my pick!
-However, the Jaguar Land Rover representatives present at Engineer Your Future were clearly so passionate about their careers that I decided to apply for their Manufacturing Engineering graduate scheme soon after.
+However, the Jaguar Land Rover representatives present at Future Female Engineers were clearly so passionate about their careers that I decided to apply for their Manufacturing Engineering graduate scheme soon after.
 After completing some initial verbal, numerical and diagrammatic reasoning tests, and a further situational judgement test, I was then invited to attend an assessment centre.
 This was by far the toughest aspect of the application process, as it involved a gruelling combination of interviews, in-tray and role-play exercises.
-My interviewer particularly took delight in hearing about Engineer Your Future and how it had inspired me to apply to the company, and it was one of the strongest aspects of the day.
+My interviewer particularly took delight in hearing about Future Female Engineers and how it had inspired me to apply to the company, and it was one of the strongest aspects of the day.
 I was then further rewarded with a call the next morning informing me that I was successful!